 Peel skins off of chilled potatoes (unless you use red-skin potatoes and like their skins on).
 Cut into large dice.
 Put in large serving bowl (I use a 4 quart bowl, which is about 4 liter size).

 Prepare and cook carrots and parsnip (or parsley root) as directed.
 Cool (I cool quickly in cold water, then drain) then dice.
 Add to the serving bowl with potatoes.
 [Note: You can cook them in the microwave al-dente to speed things up.]

 Remove and discard outer skin from celery root (celeriac) and small dice.
 In either a saucepan or microwave safe bowl (I use the same one I used for the carrots/parsnip), add pickling solution and prepared celery root.
 Cook accordingly (on stove or microwave) until al-dente.
-This is about 5 minutes simmering on the stove or 3 minutes in the microwave on high, covered.
-Set aside to cool a bit, without draining (you will need the pickling liquid).
+This is about 5 to 6 minutes simmering on the stove or 3 to 5 minutes in the microwave on high, covered.
+Set aside to cool a bit, without draining.
+You will need the pickling liquid.
 Then add both the celery root and pickling solution to the serving bowl.

 Peel and chop the onion and put in a small bowl (I use the bowl made available after the celery root).
 If using frozen peas, add them to the same bowl as the onion.
 If cooking fresh peas, cook separately until al-dente.
 Notes just below.

 - If using frozen peas: Add boiling water to the bowl with the onions and frozen peas and let sit for a minute or so.
 Drain, then add veggies to serving bowl.

 [The boiling water bath on the raw onion takes the edge off its strong flavor.
 It also sterilizes and thaws frozen peas, which become sufficiently al-dente once thawed.]